naparuba/tanuki-www/content/pages/docs/agent/options.md

 options are completely optional and their defaults will be specified with their descriptions.

-When loading configuration, Consul loads the configuration from files and directories in the order specified.
+When loading configuration, XXX loads the configuration from files and directories in the order specified.
 Configuration specified later will be merged into configuration specified earlier.
 In most cases, "merge" means that the later version will override the earlier.
 But in some cases, such as event handlers, merging just appends the handlers.
 The exact merging behavior will be specified.

-Consul also supports reloading of configuration when it receives the SIGHUP signal.
+XXX also supports reloading of configuration when it receives the SIGHUP signal.
 Not all changes are respected, but those that are are documented below.
 The [reload command](/docs/commands/reload.html) can also be used to trigger a configuration reload.